nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example of usage:

-After `find bernice` is used, `edit 1 p/99999999` can be used to easily find and update a person’s contact information.
+`edit 1 p/99999999` can be used to easily update a person’s contact information.

 ### Locating persons by name: `find`